MmSie/IoT_Assignment3/README.md

 #### Visualisations in main.ipynb:

-The `main.ipynb` file also contains visualisations that describe the seasonal and daily variations temperature.
+The `main.ipynb` file also contains visualisations that describe the seasonal and daily variations of the temperature.